andlyu/Merge/README.md

 	A one gets.
 	A mind wanders.
 	The number and a dead tarnish.

-	I used this in Eclipse, so it should be compatible with it.
+### Work Cited
+I used Stanford's NLP to phrase structure trees, to extract nouns and verbs. (great school, wish I got in)<br/>
+I used Princeton's Word Net 2.1 for a large database of organised words<br/>
+I parsed through the JK Rowling's Harry Potter series as my sample text.

+### instalation
+This project is intended to run in Eclipse, but I encountered some challanges with instalation<br/>
-Some possible errors are if the project doesn't build correctly....<br/>
+Here are some possible errors are if the project doesn't build correctly....<br/>

 	1) right click project -> Properties -> Java Build Path -> Libraries
 	2) remove Java JDK
 	3) step 1, import java JDK
 	4) right click project -> build path